-Follow our tips for driving in Europe for stress-free European road trips this summer and beyond and you’ll be better prepared for your driving holiday, more confident on the road, and you’ll get a whole lot more out of your journey.
+Our tips for driving in Europe for stress-free European road trips this summer and beyond.
+Follow our advice and you’ll be better prepared for your European driving holiday, you’ll be more confident on the road, and you’ll get a whole lot more out of your European journey.

 Some of my most precious travel memories are from road trips with Terence – from an epic Morocco driving holiday we took mum on after dad died to our many road trips in Europe, everywhere from Spain and Italy to Greece and Turkey, on holiday and for work, typically researching, writing and shooting guidebooks.
 And they were generally trouble-free.
 Generally.

 “Misadventures make for great stories,” I’ve long told my writing students.
 But I have to confess: mishaps aren’t so entertaining at the time, especially when you’re travelling in an unfamiliar country and you want everything to be perfect.

 While I’m lucky in that Terence is a brilliant driver (I navigate), we had a few minor misadventures on Europe’s roads when we first began driving the continent, mostly because we’d not done enough research, were unprepared, and made assumptions about renting cars in Europe based on our experience in Australia.

 Read on and you can learn about our little misadventures as we share our best tips for driving in Europe based on the things we learnt over many years road-tripping around the continent, both on holidays and researching guidebooks.